Twzy/MarkWord/README.md

 # MarkWord
-Markdown 编辑器
+a Markdown editer
-特点：
-+ 使用了CommonMark语法
-+ Office2013风格
+Characteristic:
++ Use the CommonMark syntax
-+ 可以发布博客（基于metablogs接口）
++ Office2013 Style
++ Can publish blog (based on metablogs interface)
++ Support sync upload pictures
-+ 支持图片同步上传
++ Can export PDF
-+ 可导出pdf
++ and more

 ![MarkWord](http://images2015.cnblogs.com/blog/483434/201607/483434-20160722224645013-935701696.gif)
 ![MarkWord](http://images2015.cnblogs.com/blog/483434/201607/483434-20160722224650029-1877956392.gif)

+Notes:
+Third-party components permissions owned by the original author,If some of the components have the license problem,please inform me,and  I will delete as soon as possible ,thank you.